Bunsly/JobSpy/README.md

 ## Usage

+### Swagger UI:
-To see the interactive API documentation, visit [localhost:8000/docs](http://localhost:8000/docs).
+To interact with the API documentation, navigate to [localhost:8000/docs](http://localhost:8000/docs).

-For Postman integration:
+### Postman:
+To use Postman:
+1. Locate the files in the `/postman/` directory.
-- Import the Postman collection and environment JSON files from the `/postman/` folder.
+2. Import the Postman collection and environment JSON files.

 ## FAQ